clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 What is the difference between a static public IP address and a dynamic public IP address?

-( ) A static IP address remains the same over the lifespan of the resource to which it is assigned. {{that is correct, A static public IP address is an assigned address that will not change over the lifespan of the Azure resource.
+(x) A static IP address remains the same over the lifespan of the resource to which it is assigned. {{that is correct, A static public IP address is an assigned address that will not change over the lifespan of the Azure resource.
 To configue a static IP address, set the allocation method explicitly to static.}}
 ( ) A dynamic IP address remains the same over the lifespan of the resource to which it is assigned.{{that is incorrect, A dynamic public IP address is an assigned address that can change over the lifespan of the Azure resource.
 The dynamic IP address is allocated when you create or start a VM.}}
 ( ) A static IP address can use an IPv4 address only.{{that is incorrect, Static IP addresses are created with either an IPv4 or an IPv6 address.}}